-- □ Make sure another mouse is not installed. - □ If you are playing a disc, press the Ctrl+Alt+Delete keys simultaneously to stop playback and restart your computer. - □ If you still cannot use the pointer, do any of the following: - Press the Ctrl+Alt+Delete keys simultaneously.
-In the Windows Task Manager window, select Restart from the Shut Down menu to restart your computer. - Press and hold the power button.
-When your computer turns off, wait 10 to 15 seconds then press the power button again to restart the computer.
+- Make sure another mouse is not connected. - If you are playing a disc, press the Ctrl+Alt+Delete keys simultaneously to stop playback and restart your computer. - If the pointer still does not move, do any of the following: - □ Press the Ctrl+Alt+Delete keys simultaneously. - In the Windows Task Manager window, select Restart from the Shut Down menu to restart your computer. - Press and hold the power button for more than four seconds.
+When your computer turns off, wait for 10 to 15 seconds and then press the power button again to restart the computer.